Unfair prejudice in United Kingdom company law

-Unfair prejudice in United Kingdom company law is a statutory form of action that may be brought by aggrieved shareholders against their company.
-Under the Companies Act 2006 the relevant provision is s 994, the identical successor to s 459 Companies Act 1985.
+Unfair prejudice is a statutory form of action under United Kingdom company law which may be brought by aggrieved shareholders against their company.
 Unfair prejudice actions have generated an enormous body of cases, many of which are called "Re A Company", with only a six-digit number and report citation to distinguish them.
 They have become a substitute for the more restrictive conditions on a "derivative action", as an exception to the rule in Foss v Harbottle.
-Though not restricted in such a way, unfair prejudice claims are primarily brought in smaller, non-public companies.
-This is the text from the Act.
+Although not restricted in such a way, unfair prejudice claims are primarily brought in smaller, non-public companies.

+Law

+Under the Companies Act 2006 the relevant provision is section 994, an identical successor to section 459 in the earlier Companies Act 1985: